uwacyber/cits1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 In that directory is a ZIP file which is the firmware for the WNAP320 router (alternatively, you can still download the firmware from Netgear via [http://realroy.ucc.asn.au/firmware.zip](http://realroy.ucc.asn.au/firmware.zip) or [http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip](http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip))

-Use the `docker cp` command to copy the zip file from the docker container into your Linux VM, unzip the file and see what it contains
+Use the `docker cp` command to copy the zip file from the docker container into your Linux VM, unzip the file and see what it contains from your VM.

 ```bash
 unzip WNAP320\ Firmware\ Version\ 2.0.3.zip